 Fortunately, there are many people in the Netherlands with vegetable gardens and valuable experience who can help us.
 Vegetable gardens almost always grow different crops next to and through each other, making them ideally suited for testing different crop combinations.
 That is why we ask vegetable gardeners throughout the Netherlands to help us test crop combinations and help arable farmers on their way.
 With this citizen science we collect a lot of valuable data from different environments, such as soil type and landscape, in a short time.

-The experiment
+The steps of the experiment

 Background